10 Maui Restaurants You Need to Try!

 Most likely you are traveling to Maui for the amazing beaches and lush landscapes.
 Planning where to eat in Maui may not be at the top of your list.

-For me, however, I was just as excited about the food in Maui as I was anything else.
+For me, however, I was just as excited about the food in Maui as I was about anything else.
 Mostly because I just really like to eat, but also because I LOVE good seafood.
 And I hoped beyond hope that Maui had some good seafood.

 I was not disappointed.

 Keep in mind… I did NOT title this article “10 Best Restaurants in Maui”.
 I feel like this is misleading because there is no possible way you can test every restaurant in order to know which ones are the BEST.

 So beware anyone else who claims that (unless they are a local and have indeed tried every single place to eat in Maui).

 These 10 places to eat in Maui are some of the many places I visited while vacationing there for 7 days.
 And only the ones I think are worth mentioning.
 If I thought it was so-so, it’s not on this list!

 My review of where to eat in Maui are just a few of the places I would not miss out on if you are traveling to Maui and really enjoy fresh fish and seafood!

 I will start off by saying that Maui is a very expensive place to eat.
 And if you plan to do a lot of hiking, visiting waterfalls, snorkeling, or just adventure stuff… you are probably better off bringing a portable cooler and stocking up at the local Wal-mart.

 We packed sandwiches and snacks for our Road to Hana trip and most other days too.